Mortgages | By Lawyers

 • Item icon Default

-A default usually arises when the borrower fails to make payment to the lender in accordance with the terms of the loan agreement.
-A default can also relate to the borrower's performance or observance of the mortgage covenants, such as the borrower failing to maintain home insurance on the secured ...
+A default typically arises when a borrower fails to make payments to the lender in accordance with the terms of the loan agreement.
+However, a default can also occur if the borrower breaches mortgage covenants.
+Examples include when the borrower fails to maintain home insurance on the secured ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.